 - Bet settled – It’s likely that the bet you place with the free bet will have to be settled within a certain time period.
 Again, this will range depending on your bookmaker, but if you place a bet at start of the football season for a team to win the league, it’s likely this will not be settled within the allotted time and will be declared void with your bet being lost.

 - Stake not included – With any winnings that you receive from your free bet, it’s highly likely that it will not include the stake from the original free bet.

 - Multiple house occupancy – Free bets will be limited to one per house, email address or shared computer.
 If you live in a block of flats then unfortunately if a free bet has already been claimed from that address, it’s likely that you wont be able to claim another.
 But, this isn’t always the case and we have found that some bookmakers will let you claim the free bet if you can provide that the original account has either moved out from the house or no longer uses their account.

 - Country restrictions – A lot of restrictions are in place regarding which residents from which counties can claim a free bet.
 Just because you have been accepted for an account from within a certain country, does not mean that you are definitely going to be able to claim the free bet as well.

 - Payment method restrictions – A lot of banking methods are now prohibited from claiming free bets due to abuse of the system.
-The majority of these are linked to e-wallets such as Neteller, Skrill and PayPal, where essentially players are able to bank anonymously.
-If you are using Credit/Debit cards, then it’s likely you wont have an issue.
+The majority of these are linked to e-wallets, such as Neteller, Skrill and PayPal, where essentially players are able to bank anonymously.
+If you are using a debit card, then it’s likely you wont have an issue.

 - Bet types – A good number of bet types will be excluded from being able to use your free bet with.
 These often include things such as Lotto, Tote and even accumulator bets.